zacharytgray/MultiAgent-LLM-Negotiation-Research-Domain/README.md

 ## 🏗️ Architecture Overview

-The system follows a modular, professional package structure designed for research scalability and maintainability:
+The system follows a modular, two-stage architecture designed for research scalability and analytical flexibility:

 ```
 MultiAgent-LLM-Negotiation-Research-Domain/